shieldproject/shield/docs/API.md

      -H 'Content-Type: application/json' \
      -X POST https://shield.host/v2/init -d '
 {
-  "master_password" : "your secret master password"
+  "master" : "your secret master password"
 }'
 ```

 Where:

-- **master_password** is the plaintext master password to use for
+- **master** is the plaintext master password to use for
   encrypting the credentials to the SHIELD Core storage vault.

 #### Response